carlwarnberg/FinalEngagement/BlueTeam.md

 **HTTP Request Size Monitor**

-HTTP Request Size Monitor is implemented as follows:

 `WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute`

 - Metric: